sm3a96/A-Comprehensive-Comparative-Study-of-Individual-ML-Models-and-Ensemble-Strategies-for-IDS/README.md

 ## Overview

 With the increasing sophistication of cyber threats, Intrusion Detection Systems (IDS) play a critical role in safeguarding networks from attacks.
-This study explores **up to 14 individual and ensemble-based machine learning models**, rigorously evaluating their effectiveness in intrusion detection.
+This study explores up to 14 individual and ensemble-based machine learning models, rigorously evaluating their effectiveness in intrusion detection.

-We propose a **flexible ensemble learning framework, tested on two benchmark datasets—RoEduNet-SIMARGL2021 and CICIDS-2017—to analyze the impact of different modeling strategies.
+We propose a flexible ensemble learning framework, tested on two benchmark datasets RoEduNet-SIMARGL2021 and CICIDS-2017 to analyze the impact of different modeling strategies.

 Our results reveal that ensemble methods consistently outperform individual models, with Decision Trees and Random Forest achieving perfect classification (F1 = 1.0 on RoEduNet-SIMARGL2021, while blending and bagging methods excel on CICIDS-2017 (F1 > 0.996).
 Additionally, feature selection using Information Gain (IG) significantly reduced training time by up to 94% without sacrificing accuracy.